KeweiCodes/hey-react/README.md

 * __Linting__ with ESLint
 * Easily publish to __Github Pages__
 * Easily configure __constants__ for different compile environments e.g. development/staging/production
+* A comprehensive example of how everything works

 ######To install:
     npm install hey-react